 It is fine that both the Civil Attorney and State are investigating your claim, and this should give you piece of mind.
 You must remember, however, that each has different motivations so it is imperative that you have a Civil Attorney zealously representing you in this matter, and that you don’t rely on the State to do this job for you.

-A. There is not a clear answer to this question as it depends upon the circumstances of the case but yes, you may have a cause of action against the person or establishment who sold, served, or otherwise provided the drugs or alcohol to the person who caused the accident.
+There is not a clear answer to this question as it depends upon the circumstances of the case but yes, you may have a cause of action against the person or establishment who sold, served, or otherwise provided the drugs or alcohol to the person who caused the accident.
 This is called the Dram Shop Liability Law and it was created to hold liquor stores, bars, restaurants, and most recently in Georgia, even convenience stores, and other commercial establishments responsible for damages for serving alcohol to an intoxicated person.

-Ultimately, it is the person who became intoxicated who is responsible for their actions.
+Ultimately, the person who became intoxicated is responsible for their actions.
 The Dram Shop Laws, however, do serve as another avenue for recovery if the bartender or server did not use proper judgment and allowed a patron to become overly intoxicated and get behind the wheel, and, therefore, may be partially responsible for your injuries.
 Although this can be very difficult to prove, an experienced lawyer will investigate the events that lead up to the intoxicated person getting behind the wheel and determine if the Dram Shop Law applies in your particular circumstances.

-A. Yes, you may have the right to recover from the driver of the vehicle if the driver was impaired.
+Yes, you may have the right to recover from the driver of the vehicle if the driver was impaired.
 The driver has a legal obligation to drive safely and to protect the people on the road and in the vehicle with them which includes you as a passenger in their vehicle and could, therefore, be held responsible for damages you have suffered as a result.

 Since both of these laws are very complicated in Georgia, it is, again, imperative that you have an experienced attorney on your side to make sure neither of these laws are improperly applied in your case and, therefore, you do not receive the just compensation that you deserve.

-A. As stated earlier, yes, as prescription drugs have many side effects that can rendered a driver impaired to point that it is unsafe to get behind the wheel.
-Under Georgia Law, the person taking the prescription medication, even if taken properly and as prescribed, is still responsible for not operating heavy machinery, and this includes a vehicle, while under the influence of medication.
+As stated earlier, yes, as prescription drugs have many side effects that can rendered a driver impaired to a point that it is unsafe to get behind the wheel.
+Under Georgia law, the person taking the prescription medication, even if taken properly and as prescribed, is still responsible for not operating heavy machinery, and this includes a vehicle, while under the influence of medication.
 If a person does so and that the medication has impaired his or her ability to drive, then that person can be charged with driving under the influence and be held responsible just like a drunk driver.